October 15, 2019

 Hypnosis therapy is similar to meditation.

 It is a common misconception.
-Once again – hypnosis therapy is a set of communication techniques, while meditation is a more specific practice, more related to the state of consciousness or consciousness of each.
+Once again, hypnosis therapy is a set of communication techniques, while meditation is a more specific practice, more related to each person’s state of consciousness.

-For the best result and safe treatment, take hypnosis therapy provided only by a certified and well-trained Hypnotist or Hypnotherapist.
+For the best result and safest treatment, take hypnosis therapy provided only by a certified and well-trained hypnotist or hypnotherapist.

 “Yes, but does hypnosis therapy work?”